jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 Similarly to the other exercises, we will now count the amount of words in the file, and after that we will figure out the 10 most used words.

-To count words, you can split each line by spaces, then count and sum the counts.
+To count words, you can split each line by spaces, then count the words for each line and then sum the counts.

 **Task**: Count the total amount of "words" in the Alice in Wonderland text